asilvainnovations/chorus-ai/README.md

 openfang init

 # 3. Start the daemon
-openfang start
+chorus-ai start

 # 4. Dashboard is live at http://localhost:4200

 # 5. Activate a Hand — it starts working for you
-openfang hand activate researcher
+chorus-ai hand activate researcher

 # 6. Chat with an agent
-openfang chat researcher
+chorus-ai chat researcher
 > "What are the emerging trends in AI agent frameworks?"

 # 7. Spawn a pre-built agent